Find Trade Colleges

 Best South Carolina Schools for Affordable Quality for an Award Taking Less Than 1 Year in Precision Metal Working

-Our 2023 rankings named Piedmont Technical College the best value school in South Carolina for precision metal working students working on their basic certificate.
-Piedmont Technical College is a medium-sized public school located in the distant town of Greenwood.
+Our analysis found Piedmont Technical College to be the best value school for precision metal working students who want to pursue a basic certificate in South Carolina.
+Piedmont Technical College is a moderately-sized public school located in the town of Greenwood.

 Piedmont Technical College undergraduate students pay an average of $5,315 in in-state tuition and fees each year.